Klaeser-Homelab/Voyagr/README.md

 Discover and live your values.

-### Where does Voyagr fit?
-Voyagr is a self-definition and self-management app.
-Self-definition means that Voyagr helps you define who you are and how you want to live.
-It does this by creating a process for value selection and a community for sharing values.
-Self-definition alone is a powerful concept and I considered limiting Voyagr's scope to just that.
-However, there is so much to be gained by going one step further and applying a vision of self-defintion to a process of self-management that I think this extra step is a must.
-Great self-management apps exist ( [Session](https://www.stayinsession.com/) ), so do habit forming apps ( [Finch](https://finchcare.com/) ) but I think they miss out on this powerful combination of self-definition and self-management.
+Voyagr is a learning project and a tool I use to manage my day.
+You can give [Voyagr](https://voyagr.me/) a try as well, though there is currently no onboarding and the app is an alpha that is not hardened for production use.

+## What is Voyagr?
+Voyagr is a habit tracker and self-management app.
+You can think of it as a cross between a habit tracker like [Habatica](https://habitica.com/) or [Finch](https://finchcare.com/) and a pomodoro timer like [Session](https://www.stayinsession.com/).
+Voyagr helps you define who you are and how you want to live by creating a process for value selection and habit definition.
+Habits in Voyagr can have fine-tuned requirements including time based requirements.
+Habits can also be configured to be scheduled or unscheduled and can be suggested as breaks after Pomodoro sessions.

+## Learning objectives
+- [x] Configure self-hosted production environment
+- [x] Build a CI/CD pipeline with testing and automatic deployments
+- [x] Build a flexible frontend with dark/light themes that looks good on desktop and mobile
+- [ ] Build a data-model that allows a simpler frontend (fewer conditionals and flags) because objects own their own state and behavior

 ## What features exist and are planned?
 See issues for details